SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Theoretical Justifications

+where $c_{uv}^{(k)}$ is the attention score between node $u$ and $v$ at the $k$-th layer and $0<\tau\leq 1$ is a weight.
+For example, in the original Transformers~\cite{transformer}, $c_{uv}^{(k)}$ is the Softmax-based attention score.
+In our model Eqn.~\ref{eqn-attn-matrix-our}, we correspondingly have\footnote{For analysis and comparing the one-layer and multi-layer attention models, we extend our model to have arbitrary $K$ layers, where each layer comprises an attention network of Eqn.~\ref{eqn-attn-matrix-our} with independent parameterization, and use the superscript $k$ to index each layer.}: $c_{uu}^{(k)} = \frac{N + \tilde{\mathbf q}_u^\top \tilde{\mathbf k}_u}{N + \sum_{w}\tilde{\mathbf q}_u^\top \tilde{\mathbf k}_w}$ and $c_{uv}^{(k)} = \frac{\tilde{\mathbf q}_u^\top \tilde{\mathbf k}_v}{N + \sum_{w}\tilde{\mathbf q}_u^\top \tilde{\mathbf k}_w}$ for $v\neq u$.
 Our analysis is mainly based on the interpretation of one Transformer layer as an optimization step for a principled graph signal denoising problem~\cite{shuman2013emerging,kalofolias2016learn,pmlr-v162-fu22e} with a particular objective.
 The denoising problem defined over $N$ nodes in a system aims at smoothing the node features by adaptively absorbing the information from other nodes.
 The denoised features synthesize the initial information and the global information under the guidance of the given objective. \begin{theorem} For any given attention matrix $\mathbf C^{(k)} = [c_{uv}^{(k)}]_{N\times N}$, Eqn.~\ref{eqn-attn-update} is equivalent to a gradient descent operation with step size $\frac{\tau}{2\lambda}$ for an optimization problem with the cost function: